 Skip to main content

-Get Started with SmartThings Schema
+Get Started With SmartThings Schema

 SmartThings Schema is the quickest method of integrating your Cloud Connected Device with SmartThings.
 After creating a SmartThings Schema integration, you can use a JSON payload to communicate interactions, device state events, and commands between your cloud and SmartThings.
 SmartThings Schema specifies an interaction type when sending a request to your server.
 In turn, your server responds with the appropriate information in a JSON payload.